gobuild/gobuild/README.md

 	# download page PV

-redis data backup can use: <https://github.com/p/redis-dump-load>
+redis data backup can use: <https://github.com/p/redis-dump-load>, or see a [script](scripts/redisdl.py)

 ## Contribute
 All pull request and suggestions are welcomed.
 Just make sure the you have tested the code.